On Loops in critical high-dimensional percolation: Existence of large loop-clusters via a second moment bound

+Let us first explain how to conclude the proof of Proposition \ref {mainprop} using Lemma \ref {lemma3}: \begin {proof}[Proof of existence in Proposition \ref {mainprop}] One uses the usual Cauchy-Schwarz based argument.
+We have that

+and it follows from Lemmas \ref {lemma3} and \ref {lemma2} that the right hand side is bounded away from $0$.
+But the event that $\pi \not= 0$ is exactly the event that there exists at least one loop-cluster of diameter at least $aN$.
+So, to summarize (switching notations slightly, replacing $a$ and $N$ by $\eps$ and $m$), the probability that when restricting the percolation to $\Lambda_m$, provided $\eps$ has been chosen small enough (but fixed), the probability that there exists a loop-cluster of diameter at least $\eps m$ in $\Lambda_m$ is bounded from below by a positive constant $c(\eps)$ independently of $m$.

-\medbreak To conclude (i.e., show that the numbers $n(a,N)$ of clusters of diameter at least $aN$ will actually be very big when $a$ is chosen sufficiently small), we can proceed as follows: Let $\eta >0$ and $k$ be a large integer.
-Let us first choose $u$, $N_0$, $a$ so that $P [ n(a,N) \ge 1 ] \ge u$ for all $N \ge N_0$.
-For $N \ge N_0$ and each $l \ge 2$, We subdivide $\Lambda_{lN}$ into $l^d$ disjoint boxes of the same size as $\Lambda_N$ and apply the previous result to each of them (noting that the percolation outcomes inside each of these boxes are independent).
-It follows that if we choose $l$ sufficiently large, the probability that at least $k$ of these $l^d$ boxes will contain an open loop of diameter at least $aN$ is greater than $1- \eta$ (for any $N \ge N_0$).
-We now fix such an $l$.
+To conclude the proof of Proposition \ref {mainprop}, we need to show that the numbers $n(a,N)$ of loop-clusters of diameter at least $aN$ will actually be very big when $a$ is chosen sufficiently small.
+To see this, we can proceed as follows: Let $\eta>0$ and $k$ be fixed.
+We first choose any small $\eps$ as above, with $c=c( \eps) > 0$.
+When $l$ is chosen large enough, the probability that $l^d$ independent Bernoulli variables with parameter $c$ contain more than $k$ positive outcomes is greater than $1- \eta /2$.
+Let us fix such an $l$ and define $a:= \eps / (2l)$

+For any large $N$ large, we can find $m > N / (2l)$ and $l^d$ disjoint boxes of the same size as $\Lambda_m$ in $\Lambda_N$.
+We then apply the previous result to each of them (noting that the percolation outcomes inside each of these boxes are independent), and see that with a probability at least $1- \eta/2$, there will be at least $k$ of these $l^d$ boxes that contains loop-clusters (for the percolation restricted to that box) of diameter at least $\eps m$ (which is greater than $\eps N / (2l) = aN$).

-On the other hand, we know from Lemma \ref {L5} that when $N$ is large enough, the probability that there exist in $\Lambda_{lN}$ two disjoint loops of diameter at least $aN$ that are in the same loop-cluster goes to $0$.
-It therefore follows that when $N$ is large enough, the probability that there exist at least $k$ loop-clusters of diameter greater than $aN$ is $\Lambda_{lN}$ is greater than $1- 2 \eta$.
-This concludes the outline of the proof of Proposition \ref {mainprop}.
+But we also know from Lemma \ref{L:no-glasses} that the probability that there exist in $\Lambda_{N}$ two disjoint loops of diameter at least $aN$ that are in the same loop-cluster goes to $0$ as $N \to \infty$. it is smaller than $\eta/2$ for large enough $N$.
+Hence, when $N$ is large enough, the probability that there exist at least $k$ disjoint loop-clusters of diameter greater than $a N $ in $\Lambda_{N}$ is greater than $1- \eta$, which concludes the proof of Proposition \ref {mainprop}. \end {proof}

-\begin {remark} It is then possible to estimate the number of points on big loop-clusters.
-The expected number of points $z$ that do lie on large loop-soup clusters will amount (up to a constant (cf. Principle ${\mathcal P}_1$) to sum over $z$ and $x$ the probabilities of $z$ being on a large bubble rooted at $x$, which is of order $N^2$.
-Again, to see that this upper bound is sharp up to constants and then that this expected number of points is also the typical one, one can use diagrammatic bounds for the second moments and Cauchy-Schwarz. \end {remark}